nextcloud/notes/README.md

 # Notes

 <!-- The following paragraph should be kept synchronized with the description in appinfo/info.xml -->
 The Notes app is a distraction free notes taking app for [Nextcloud](https://www.nextcloud.com/).
 It provides categories for better organization and supports formatting using [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax.
 Notes are saved as files in your Nextcloud, so you can view and edit them with every Nextcloud client.
-Furthermore, a separate [RESTful API](https://github.com/nextcloud/notes/wiki/API-0.2) allows for an easy integration into third-party apps (currently, there are notes apps for [Android](https://github.com/stefan-niedermann/nextcloud-notes), [iOS](https://github.com/owncloud/notes-iOS-App) and the [console](https://git.danielmoch.com/nncli/about) which allow convenient access to your Nextcloud notes).
+Furthermore, a separate [REST API](docs/api/README.md) allows for an easy integration into third-party apps (currently, there are notes apps for [Android](https://github.com/stefan-niedermann/nextcloud-notes), [iOS](https://github.com/owncloud/notes-iOS-App) and the [console](https://git.danielmoch.com/nncli/about) which allow convenient access to your Nextcloud notes).
 Further features include marking notes as favorites.

 ![Screenshot of Nextcloud Notes](https://raw.githubusercontent.com/nextcloud/screenshots/master/apps/Notes/notes.png)